 Not all snorers have this sleep disorder, but sleep apnea has a number of common symptoms, including snoring.
-If you suspect you have it or you believe your partner or loved one may have it, then it’s worth getting it investigated.
+If you suspect you have it or you believe your partner or loved one may have it, then it’s worth getting it checked out.
 In this guide, you’ll get a better understanding of how snoring occurs, the full symptoms of sleep apnea and how to help resolve or manage this condition.

 How Does Snoring Occur?